-Amsterdam’s robot printed steel bridge, to be installed in the city’s Red Light District upon completion, is a 12-metre long design masterpiece with curved, raw steel balustrades that belie its high-tech origins.
+Large-scale 3D printing and digital design could forever alter the shape of the built environment around us.
+Amsterdam’s robot printed steel bridge, set to be installed in the city’s Red Light District, is a 12-metre long digital design masterpiece with curved, raw steel balustrades that belie its high-tech origins.

 The design was by far one of the most challenging tasks of the MX3D bridge project.
 We chose to work with Arup, as their experience with innovative projects and generative design were crucial to the project.
 Our collaboration became even stronger than we expected.
 Now Arup plays a key role in the co-development of the design method for our metal 3D printing technique ” Gijs van der Velden CEO of MX3D

 The bridge will be equipped with a sensor network, allowing the partners to gather data which will be used to build a digital twin to monitor the health of the bridge.
 The digital twin will track performance under different environmental conditions and under changing dynamic loads, including tracking pedestrian use, checking corrosion or studying deflection and support forces, all of which will enable the further development of a data-centric design language.